tadast/webattle.js/README.md

 ## What up

-webattle.js is a sample multiplayer game created with Node.jsm HTML5 and related buzzwords.
+webattle.js is a sample multiplayer game created with Node.js, HTML5 and other related buzzwords.

-## Big Plan

-Create massive multiplayer much fun game using native browser technologies so it works on many different devices without a need to install anything.

 ## Dependencies